 What Are Prebiotics?

-Probiotics and prebiotics sound pretty similar, but the difference between them is more than just one letter, as the two play different roles for our health.
+Probiotics and prebiotics sound pretty similar, but the difference between them is more than just one letter, as the two play different roles for our digestive health and immune system.

 Together, they form a great team, which helps the gut flora flourish and do their job the best they can.
 You don’t necessarily need to take prebiotics for probiotics to work, but taking them can make your probiotics more effective and beneficial.
 Simply put, adding more prebiotics to your diet can give you a happier gut.